 A Brief History of the Marque

-Commencing in 1958, Giuseppe Pattoni, his brother Giuseppe and designer Lino Tonti produced motorcycles of 125 and 175cc.
+Commencing in 1958, Giuseppe Pattoni and designer Lino Tonti produced motorcycles of 125 and 175cc, using components sourced from the Mondial factory which, along with Moto Guzzi and MV Agusta, had agreed to cease international competition.
 That year a machine sporting their DOHC 125ccc engine finished in 7th place at the IOM TT, ridden by Mike Hailwood.
 Giuseppe had previously been chief mechanic of the FB Mondial team, and Tonti is perhaps best known for the frame he designed for Moto Guzzi.
 Tonti left Paton shortly after the first success.

 During the 1960s they built around ten racing motorcycles which competed in some 150 events.